Spring 2021 Update

 The Financial Aid Office continues to move forward with plans that align with the

-the Fall 2020 semester is as follows:
+for the Spring 2021 semester is as follows:

 Phone Inquiries - You may contact our office and speak with a representative by calling our main number at 934-420-2578 Monday through Friday from 8:45 am to 4:30 pm.